polyswarmer/documentation/README.md

 # PolySwarm Documentation

-PolySwarm Documentation (https://docs.polyswarm.io) is a public resource designed to help Experts, Arbiters, Ambassadors, and more get to know PolySwarm products.
+PolySwarm Documentation (https://docs.polyswarm.io) is a public resource designed to help Experts, Arbiters, Ambassadors, and others get to know PolySwarm products.

 ## Branch Level

 ### master

-The pages here is regarded as public/authentic.
+The pages here are regarded as public/authentic.
-Not any articles under development or incomplete state should be located here.
+No articles under development or incomplete state should be located here.

 ### develop